samsheffield/Advanced_3D_Game_Design/docs/week2.md

 1.  __A first person player character with controller script__
     - Your player must be able to move using the keyboard and mouse or a gamepad
     - You can use the original/classic Input Manager, the new Input System ([here's code we looked at in class](https://drive.google.com/drive/folders/1kypfCwqImEqxiJamrufPnXfPq-lg1OB0?usp=sharing)), or player prefabs from the [Unity Starter Pack: First Person Character Controller](https://assetstore.unity.com/packages/essentials/starter-assets-first-person-character-controller-196525).
-    - Your player character must have one action (a verb!) through which they can interact with the level. *You choose!*

-2. __Two characters/enemies/friends/npcs with any basic behavior script__
+2. __One character/enemy/friend/npc with any basic behavior script__
     - Include an animation (using Mixamo perhaps) if you remember how!
-    - Try for distinct behaviors not just variations. *One should involve interaction with the player*

 3. __One interactive gameobject with behavior script__
-    - Could be a collectible, a narrative device.
+    - Could be a collectible, or a narrative device.
 Anything the player comes across in the world and can interact with in some way.
-    - Think about what the cause and effect relationship are between the player and this object.
+    - Think about what the cause and effect relationships between the player and this object might be.

-4. __Four environmental objects obstacle with placeholder graphics__
+4. __Four simple environmental objects with placeholder graphics__
     - These can be created with Probuilder, or imported FBX models (which you make or import from the Unity Asset Store)
     - *Ideally*, a little bit of both!